Posted September 2020

 Servers are the backbone of businesses.
 Business-critical systems run on them, they also process and store a huge amount of sensitive company and client data.
 They are an organized online attacker’s most sought-after and prized target.
 Their weapons of choice?
 Spyware and ransomware.

 Recently you may have heard about the fitness brand Garmin paid millions of dollars in ransom after a cyberattack took many of its products and services offline.
 The payment was made in order for Garmin to recover data held hostage as a result of the attack.

-In our own industry, Canon, Xerox and Konica Minolta have been hit with ransomware attacks.
-We have seen time and time again where the hacker groups encrypt sensitive files and shake down the organization for money.
-Unfortunately there is a long list of large companies that are popular targets alongside hospitals and local governments.
+In our own industry, Canon, Xerox, and Konica Minolta have been hit with ransomware attacks.
+We have seen time and time again where hacker groups encrypt sensitive files and shake down the organization for money.
+Unfortunately, there is a long list of large companies that are popular targets alongside hospitals and local governments.
 Bigger companies make attractive ransomware targets for obvious reasons.
-But ransomware attackers are also opportunistic, and a poorly secured health care system or city—neither of which can tolerate prolonged downtime—has long offered better odds for a payday than corporations that can afford to lock things down.
+But ransomware attackers are also opportunistic, and a poorly secured healthcare system or city—neither of which can tolerate prolonged downtime—has long offered better odds for a payday than corporations that can afford to lock things down.

 Here are some safeguards to put in place: